Opportunities favor the bold!!

 Irrespective of the number of vacancies, the most highlighted jobs were most preferably IBPS PO and IBPS SO.

 IBPS PO & IBPS SO are two such job profiles that are always going to be popular and thus we need to be well aware and well-informed about them.
-To be well-prepared requires a complete knowledge of the examinations you are willing to prepare for,which further requires clarity in your goals and choose between the various career choices.
-If you too are confused which one to opt between an IBPS PO and IBPS SO, we are here to make it easier for you.
+To be well-prepared requires complete knowledge of the examinations you are willing to prepare for, which further requires clarity in your goals and choice between the various career choices.
+If you too are confused about which one to opt between an IBPS PO and IBPS SO, we are here to make it easier for you.

 How do you decide, which one is better?
 By comparing the two fields keeping certain major points in mind.
 We are here to make this cumbersome task of researching and compiling details, a bit smooth for you.
 To be able to make a fair choice between two equally important job profiles needs a thorough check and research.
 You can well differentiate both these jobs on the basis of some basic guidelines or pointers and then decide which one would be better for you, in the long run.

 1. JOB PROFILE of IBPS PO (Probationary Officer)